 Canonical link HTTP headers can be very useful when canonicalizing files like PDFs, so it’s good to know that the option exists.

-While I won’t recommend this, you can definitely use rel=canonical very aggressively.
+While we wouldn’t recommend this, you can use rel=canonical very aggressively.
 Google honors it to an almost ridiculous extent, where you can canonicalize a very different piece of content to another piece of content.
-If Google catches you doing this, it will stop trusting your site’s canonicals and thus cause you more harm…
+However, if Google does catch you doing this, it will stop trusting your site’s canonicals.
+And that’s bad news for your SEO.

 Using rel=canonical in combination with hreflang

-In our ultimate guide on hreflang, we talk about canonical.
-It’s very important that when you use hreflang, each language’s canonical points to itself.
-Make sure that you understand how to use canonical well when you’re implementing hreflang as otherwise you might kill your entire hreflang implementation.
+We also talk about canonicals in our ultimate guide to hreflang.
+That’s because it’s essential that when you use hreflang, each language’s canonical points to itself.
+Ensure that you understand how to use canonicals well when you’re implementing hreflang; otherwise, you might kill your entire hreflang implementation.

 Conclusion: rel=canonical is a power tool